Early Life and Education of Maxine Waters: A Complete Timeline

 On August 12, 2017, Maxine Waters linked Donald Trump to the violence at a white nationalist protest rally in Charlottesville, Virginia, stating that the White House "is now the White Supremacists' House."

-In September 2017, during a eulogy at Dick Gregory's funeral, Maxine Waters stated she was "cleaning out the White House" and that Donald Trump would regret not being impeached.
+In September 2017, while giving a eulogy at Dick Gregory's funeral, Maxine Waters said that she was "cleaning out the White House" and that "when I get through with Donald Trump, he's going to wish he had been impeached."

-In October 2017, Maxine Waters said that the U.S. Congress had enough evidence to "be moving on impeachment" against Donald Trump, citing Russian collusion allegations and obstruction of justice.
+In October 2017, Maxine Waters stated that the U.S. Congress had enough evidence against Donald Trump to "be moving on impeachment", referencing Russian collusion allegations during the 2016 presidential election, and accused Trump of obstructing justice.

-As of 2017, the incident on July 29, 1994, where Maxine Waters was suspended from the House, was the most recent instance of the mace being employed for a disciplinary purpose.
+As of 2017, the incident on July 29, 1994, where Maxine Waters' conduct led to the threat of the Mace of the House of Representatives being presented, remains the most recent instance of the mace being employed for disciplinary purposes.

-In 2017, Maxine Waters described Donald Trump as "a bully, an egotistical maniac, a liar" and "the most deplorable person I've ever met."
-She also referred to Trump's advisors with ties to Russia as "a bunch of scumbags" during an appearance on MSNBC's All In with Chris Hayes.
+In 2017, Maxine Waters called Donald Trump "a bully, an egotistical maniac, a liar and someone who did not need to be president" and "the most deplorable person I've ever met in my life."
+She also described Trump's advisors with ties to Russia as "a bunch of scumbags" during an appearance on MSNBC's All In with Chris Hayes.

 June 23, 2018: Waters Urges Harassment of Trump Officials

-On June 23, 2018, Maxine Waters urged attendees at a rally in Los Angeles to harass Trump administration officials after Sarah Huckabee Sanders was denied service at a restaurant.
+On June 23, 2018, Maxine Waters urged attendees at a Los Angeles rally to harass Trump administration officials after Sarah Huckabee Sanders was denied service at a restaurant.

 October 24, 2018: Pipe Bombs Sent to Waters' Offices

-On October 24, 2018, packages containing pipe bombs were sent to two of Maxine Waters's offices.
-The packages were intercepted by the FBI and no one was injured.
+On October 24, 2018, packages containing pipe bombs were sent to two of Maxine Waters' offices.
+The packages were intercepted and investigated by the FBI, and no one was injured.
 Similar packages were sent to other Democratic leaders and CNN.

-2018: Waters' Response to Trump's State of the Union
+2018: Waters responds to Trump's State of the Union address

-In 2018, after Donald Trump's State of the Union address, Maxine Waters released a video criticizing what she saw as his racist viewpoint and actions, calling him "a dangerous, unprincipled, divisive, and shameful racist."
-Trump responded by calling her a "low-IQ individual."
+In 2018, after Donald Trump's State of the Union address, Maxine Waters released a video response criticizing what she viewed as his racist viewpoint and actions, calling him "a dangerous, unprincipled, divisive, and shameful racist."
+Trump later responded by calling her a "low-IQ individual".

 May 2020: Waters' Sister Dies of COVID-19

-In May 2020, during the COVID-19 pandemic, Maxine Waters confirmed that her sister, Velma Moody, had died of the virus at the age of 86.
+In May 2020, Maxine Waters confirmed that her sister, Velma Moody, had died of COVID-19 at the age of 86.

 April 17, 2021: Waters Comments on Daunte Wright Protests and Chauvin Trial

-April 19, 2021: Judge Criticizes Waters' Comments in Chauvin Trial
+April 19, 2021: Judge Comments on Waters' Remarks in Chauvin Trial

-On April 19, 2021, the judge in Derek Chauvin's trial criticized Maxine Waters' comments as "abhorrent" and "disrespectful to the rule of law."
-The judge denied the defense's request for a mistrial but suggested Waters' comments could be grounds for appeal.
+On April 19, 2021, the judge in the Derek Chauvin trial stated that Maxine Waters' comments were "abhorrent" and "disrespectful to the rule of law."
+He denied a request for a mistrial but suggested her remarks could be grounds for appeal.